medup/medup/README.md

 ##### Edit Medications

-From an editable view of their current medication, users can quickly make changes
+From an editable view of their current medication, users can quickly make changes.

 ##### Delete Medications